osamamuhammad3623/on-demand-traffic-light-controller/README.md

 ## Project architecture
 - The project follows the Layered Architecture model.
+1. Main function has the superloop, and calls the application APIs.
+2. Application APIs uses the modules drivers.
-- application layer communicates with modules i.e. DIO, SysTick timer, and these modules access the hardware directly.
+3. Modules drivers deal with the hardware directly.